-The Viking Njord is one of six new Longships launched by Viking River Cruises in 2012.
-This new class of European river ship has received a lot of publicity due to the number of ships launched in one year, plus the cruise line's plans to add eight more Longships in 2013 and a dozen additional Longships in 2014.
-With 26 identical Longships launched in just three years, Viking almost doubles its worldwide fleet of river ships.
+The Viking Njord is one of six Longships launched by Viking River Cruises in 2012.
+This class of European river ship has received a lot of publicity due to the number of ships launched in one year.
+With 26 identical Longships launched in 2012-2014, Viking almost doubles its worldwide fleet of river ships.
 All of the Longships are named for Norse gods, so some of the names may be unfamiliar to many travelers, but at least they are unique!
-I sailed a Danube River Christmas market cruise on the Viking Njord in December 2012 and came away greatly impressed with the Longship.
-This article provides a detailed tour of the Viking Njord, and these Longship photos complement the article.
+We sailed a Danube River Christmas market cruise on the Viking Njord and came away greatly impressed with the Longship.

 Cabins and Suites